 The Grizzly Cabin

 Living in an area where we average 12-15 feet of snow each year, the snow had to be removed off the ground first.
-But having all that snow on top of ground turned out to be a blessing in disguise as it kept the ground from freezing too hard in that extra cold year.
-And so it was easier to dig the hole for the footer and crawl space foundation.
-But because the temperatures were so cold, once the concrete footer and
+Having all that snow on top of the ground turned out to be a blessing in disguise as it kept the ground from freezing too hard in that extra cold year.
+Ultimately it was easier to dig the hole for the footer and crawl space foundation but because the temperatures were so cold, once the concrete footer and

-foundation were poured, it needed to be covered with a tarp with a diesel heater under it to keep it warm enough for the concrete to cure.
-This process took quite a while since it was so cold.
+foundation were poured, it needed to be covered with a tarp, and a diesel heater below to keep it warm enough for the concrete to cure.
+This process took quite a while given the frigid temperatures.

-As the walls were added, our first Glacier National Park Cabin started to take shape.
-The Grizzly Cabin was built with balloon construction, 12-foot-high walls, to make for more head space in the loft bedrooms and an upstairs bathroom.
+As the walls were added, our first cabin started to take shape.
+The Grizzly Cabin was built with balloon construction (12-foot-high walls) to make for more head space in the loft bedrooms and an upstairs bathroom.
 Soon the interior walls were in place, the half loft 2×6 knotty pine tongue & groove floor was added with a stair case to the half loft.
 The windows and exterior doors were installed and it was starting to look like a real cabin.
-How exciting!
+We were excited about the progress.

 Now that the interior walls were complete, oh my, all the finish work that needed to be done and it was already June.
-Yikes, the first guests were arriving for this in less than a month.
-Nancy was still working full-time but arrangements with her employer to start work early to enable her to have a 2-hour lunch to purchase lighting fixtures, cabinets, plumbing supplies, etc. so Scott wouldn’t have to take time to do the running around and building.
+The first guests were arriving in less than a month.
+Nancy was still working full-time but arrangements with her employer to start work early allowed her to have a 2-hour lunch to purchase lighting fixtures, cabinets, plumbing supplies, etc. so that Scott wouldn’t have to take time running around and able to focus on building.

 When the contractor moved outside to start installing the half log siding, Scott was busy installing the rest of the plumbing fixtures, lighting fixtures, cabinets, finish around doors and windows, etc. And all those knotty pine interior walls and floors needed a Varathane finish – 3 coats with 12 hours between – and it was now the end of June.
-We really appreciated having the contractor’s scaffolding to reach the 17-foot-high ceiling in the Great Room.
+We made use of the contractor’s scaffolding to reach the 17-foot-high ceiling in the Great Room.

 On July 5th, with the Varathane on the floors cured enough and the cabin cleaned, we started moving furniture in.
-We stocked the kitchen with microwave, coffee pot, toaster, and more plus all the pots & pans, plates, bowls, cutlery, etc. We made the beds and hung the towels, adding all the finishing touches for the first guests to arrive that afternoon.
+We stocked the kitchen with microwave, coffee pot, toaster, and other small and large appliances plus all the pots & pans, plates, bowls, cutlery, etc. We made the beds and hung the towels, adding all the finishing touches for the first guests to arrive that afternoon.

-You’d have thought after pushing so hard with all those long work days and minimal sleep nights building the Grizzly Cabin, we’d have learned a lesson.
+You’d have thought after pushing so hard with all those long days and nearly sleepless nights building the Grizzly Cabin, we’d have learned a lesson.
 But no!
 Once again, we pushed ourselves to the limits, starting this building project the first of May 2006 and making it available for the first guests to arrive on July 1st.
 Having built a great relationship with the contractor for the Grizzly Cabin, it was easy choosing a contractor for this project.

-We’d been renting the Grizzly Cabin for 4 years now so we knew there wasn’t a big need for Glacier Park Cabins during the winter.
-We decided to build this cabin as a summer cabin only and designed it easy to winterize.
-We wanted it small but large enough to be a full-service cabin with sleeping for 6.
+We’d been renting the Grizzly Cabin for 4 years now so we knew there wasn’t much of a demand for Glacier Park Cabins during the winter so we decided to build this cabin as a summer only cabin, but easy to winterize.
+We wanted it small yet large enough to be a full-service cabin with sleeping for 6.
 Remember, people want the creature comforts of electricity and indoor plumbing!

-Then extending the second level over the porch, the loft has a 12-foot x 20-foot floor plan.
-We needed to be able to put a queen bed and 2 twin beds in the loft bedroom so this Cabin needed as much head room in the loft as possible.
-Plus, the loft access opening wasn’t large enough to move any size bed through it so the windows in the loft needed to be large enough to move a queen mattress through them.
+By extending the second level over the porch, the loft has a 12-foot x 20-foot floor plan.
+We needed to furnish the cabin with a queen bed and 2 twin beds in the loft bedroom therefore this Cabin needed as much head room as possible.
+Plus, the loft access opening wasn’t large enough to move any size bed through it therefore the windows in the loft needed to be large enough to handle this.
 To accommodate these requirements, instead of the recommended 6/12 pitch for the roof, this cabin has a 20/12 pitch roof.

 With the contractor’s portion of the interior complete, now came the finish work.
 Scott finished installing the electrical and plumbing fixtures, finishing around the doors and windows, and putting Varathane on the walls and floors.
-With the Varathane cured, we worked together to install the cabinets and breakfast nook.
-And while we were pushing to finish this cabin, we were planning our son’s wedding, hosting it on our front lawn June 24th.
+When the Varathane cured, we worked together to install the cabinets and breakfast nook.
+And while pushing to finish this cabin, we were simultaneously planning our son’s wedding on our front lawn for June 24th.

 On July 1st with the Little Bear Cabin clean, we moved in furniture, all the kitchenette amenities, made the beds, hung the towels, and added all the finishing touches to make it ready for the first guests.

-Because there was definitely a need for more small Glacier National Park Cabins, in 2007 we built a second small Glacier Park Cabin with the same design as the Little Bear Cabin.
-This time we gave ourselves and the contractor more time starting it in late February to have available for rent the first of June.
+Because there was definitely a need for more small Glacier National Park Cabins, in 2007 we built a second small cabin with the same design as the Little Bear Cabin.
+This time we gave ourselves and the contractor more time starting it in late February to be ready for rent the first of June.

-Now we needed a name for this second small cabin.
-This cabin needed a different name so we could distinguish between it and the Little Bear Cabin when taking bookings.
-Initially, for marketing purposes, we just called both of them the Little Bear Cabins and referred to the second small cabin as the Little Griz Cabin as it is built on the same lot at the Grizzly Cabin.
-Well the name just kind of stuck.
+Now we needed a name for our second smaller cabin, something to help us distinguish it from the Little Bear Cabin when taking bookings.
+Initially, for marketing purposes, we just called both of them the Little Bear Cabins and then eventually referred to the second one as the Little Griz Cabin given it was built on the same lot at the Grizzly Cabin, and the name stuck.

 And so we now have three Cabins at Smoky Bear Ranch next to Glacier National Park, The Grizzly Cabin, The Little Bear Cabin, and The Little Griz Cabin.
-We planned the location of the cabins on our properties to give the guest of each cabin their own privacy.
+We planned the location of the cabins on our properties to give our guests ultimate privacy.
 Each cabin is furnished with it’s own outside fire ring, barbeque grill, picnic table, and porch chairs.
-Each of the cabins has a guest book and as we clean and service each cabin for the next guest’s arrival, we enjoy reading about each group’s adventures and their love of our Glacier National Park Cabins.
+Each of the cabins has a guest book that we thoroughly enjoy reading, people frequently express their good times, adventures, and love of the cabins.